aimat-lab/3DSC/README.md

 ```sh
 python superconductors_3D/run_everything.py -d MP -n N_CPUS
 ```
 Please replace N_CPUS with the number of cores that you want to use in parallel, e.g. `1`.
 The flag `-d MP` means that we create the 3DSC using crystal structures from the Materials Project.
+For memory reasons it is recommended to use only one core on a laptop.

 If you want to use the crystal structures from the ICSD you need to change this flag to `-d ICSD`.
 For how to deal with the 3DSC<sub>ICSD</sub>, please see section [The 3DSC<sub>ICSD</sub>](#the-3dscicsd).